 For an EB-2 visa applicant to qualify for a National Interest Waiver, the applicant must show that:

 - The alien’s employment must be in an area of substantial intrinsic merit.
 If the visa beneficiary is being paid to do a particular kind of research, or if the work has at least some sort of artistic or other value, then the work of the alien will more than likely be considered to be of “substantial intrinsic merit”;

 - The proposed benefit must be national in scope.
 The alien’s contribution must provide benefits that impact a national scale and not just a limited region;

 - The national interest would be adversely affected if a labor certification were required for the alien.
-To meet this final and most important part of the test, the petitioner must prove that the visa beneficiary will serve the national interest to a “substantially greater degree” than would an available U.S. worker having the same minimum qualifications.
-The labor certification process exists to protect the jobs and employment opportunities of U.S. workers having the same objective minimum requirements as an alien seeking employment.
+To meet this final and most crucial part of the test, the petitioner must prove that the visa beneficiary will serve the national interest to a “substantially greater degree” than an available U.S. worker with the same minimum qualifications.
+The labor certification process protects the jobs and employment opportunities of U.S. workers having the exact objective minimum requirements as an alien seeking employment.
 Therefore, an alien seeking an exemption from this process must present a national benefit so great as to outweigh the national interest protected by the labor certification process.

 As mentioned earlier, another benefit of applying under the National Interest Waiver is that the foreign national/alien can apply without having a sponsor.
-In other words, a person can self-sponsor himself for permanent residency to the U.S..
-The National Interest Waiver Category is ideal for research scientists, professors who have several publications and are internationally renowned, famous personalities, artists or sports personalities who can contribute to the national interest of the U.S..
+In other words, a person can self-sponsor himself for permanent residency in the U.S. The National Interest Waiver Category is ideal for research scientists, professors who have several publications and are internationally renowned, famous personalities, artists, or sports personalities who can contribute to the national interest of the U.S.